Travelling to the UK

 Please note that the East 15 Acting School course deposit terms and conditions are different.

-You’ll need a Confirmation of Acceptance for Studies (CAS) from the University in order to apply for a student visa if you require sponsorship to study.
-The Admissions teams are issuing CAS as usual to applicants that they are confident meet all of the requirements, and they might ask you some additional questions as part of the process.
+You’ll need a Confirmation of Acceptance for Studies (CAS) from the University to apply for a student visa if you require sponsorship to study.
+The Admissions teams issue CAS to applicants that they are confident meet all of the requirements.
+They might ask you some additional questions as part of the process.

 The type of visa you should apply for will depend on your circumstances including, what passport or travel document you hold, the length of your proposed study and where you are applying from.

-European and Swiss students who travel to the UK on or after 1 January 2021 will need to apply for immigration permission to study, unless you already hold settled status.
-Irish students will continue to have the right to live and study in the UK after the UK leaves the EU.
+European and Swiss students need to apply for immigration permission to study, unless you already hold settled status.
+Irish students have the right to live and study in the UK.

 Read our immigration pages for further information about applying for your visa.